Taking photos of textile art using a smartphone

 Avoid using sharpening tools when editing your photo, as they can negatively affect the quality of the image.
 Instead, aim to get the sharpest possible image when you take the photo.

-Save your images at your device’s highest quality JPG setting.
-Later, you may need to create smaller files for emailing or using online – an image size of 1800 pixels wide (file size around 1-2Mb) is perfect for this.
+You may need to create smaller files for emailing or to use online on a website – an image size of around 1800 pixels wide (giving a file size of 1-2Mb) is perfect for this.

-If the textural details are particularly important in your artwork, take a separate set of close-up shots.
+If the textural details are particularly important in your artwork, take a separate set of close-up (macro) shots.

 More tips & tricks